29-Year-Old Defensive End – San Francisco 49ers

 Glenn Dorsey Contract Information:

-Dorsey (hamstring) is active for Sunday's game against the Jaguars in London.
+Dorsey (biceps) is inactive for Sunday's game against Washington.

 To instantly reveal our fantasy analysis of every player – including Glenn Dorsey – simply subscribe now.

 Age is determined on September 1st of each season.

 |Snap Count||Tackles||Defensive Stats||Fumbles||Kick Ret||Punt Ret|

 A blank stat line is used above whenever a player was not on the field for any plays in the game that week.